Are you looking for the best heart and lung cardiothoracic surgeons in Melbourne?

 0438 231 165

-A first-class honours graduate of Monash University, Dr Szto undertook his internship and specialist training at the Alfred Hospital in Melbourne under the leadership of Associate Professor Aubrey Pitt and Professor Garry Jennings.
+Dr. Szto, a Monash University graduate with first-class honors, completed his internship and received his specialty training at the Alfred Hospital in Melbourne under the direction of Professor Garry Jennings and Associate Professor Aubrey Pitt.

-Dr Szto completed advanced coronary intervention training at St Vincent Hospital in Indianapolis, USA, under the mentorship of the late Professor Thomas J. Linnemeir, a pioneer in coronary angioplasty.
-During his four-year tenure, Greg became proficient in various aspects of coronary stenting, including rotablator decalcification atherectomy, valvuloplasty, as well as peripheral arterial angiogram and renal, carotid and iliac artery stenting.
-He participated in many clinical trials and gave presentations at US cardiology conferences.
+At St. Vincent Hospital in Indianapolis, Indiana, Dr. Szto received advanced training in coronary interventions under the guidance of the late Professor Thomas J. Linnemeir, a pioneer in coronary angioplasty.
+Greg gained expertise in a number of coronary stenting procedures throughout the course of his four-year employment, including rotablator decalcification atherectomy, valvuloplasty, peripheral arterial angiography, and renal, carotid, and iliac artery stenting.
+He took involved in a lot of clinical trials and presented at US cardiology meetings.

 Dr Mariusz Wolbinski - Peninsula Heart Centre Melbourne